 • Alternative business models: signing with a record label is no longer the only option for entrepreneurs.
 The percentage of artists who want to sign a traditional agreement with you is meager.
 This new generation of artists has a strong sense of independence and is reshaping the music industry through new contracts and more equitable commercial structures.

-• Respect for musical culture: The time has come when independent artists would instead be recognized for their work than being paid for it, and as a result, gain genuine fans.
+• Respect for musical culture: The time has come when independent artists would instead be recognized for their work than be paid for it, and as a result, gain genuine fans.
 Rather than simply defending genres and breaking new ground away from the most popular, independent artists know that becoming famous does not happen overnight.
 And that the lottery of fame is not won by the thousands of singers who upload their songs to digital distribution platforms daily.
 They understand that music is their passion, and they are not concerned with earning a few dollars a year from it.

 • Moonlighting: For the most part, artists have careers they pursue, and music is merely a component of another joint effort.
 As a result, artists tend to be more selective and analytical when managing themselves because they are not financially dependent on whether or not their music is distributed.
 Emerging artists who have extensive control over their content, audiences, and procedures and know where they want to go and how to get there have already surpassed the constraints of record labels and are free of the limitations of record labels.

 • Most independent artists seek assistance in achieving their goals because they recognize that it is the most effective way to conclude their journey that began with musical self-management.